 - Garmin's way of routing using specific roads is using a "shaping point".
 When you're in the mode for adding these to a route, the maximum zoom level is much less than in other modes, which is frustrating when what you want to do is put a point at a specific part of the map.

 - One of my favourite functions of CoPilot is the 'On Route Alerts' which means you can have an icon display on the app when there's a POI in one or more of your chosen categories within 50 miles and tap it to see what it is.
 I set that to show petrol stations and if that's not displaying by the time my fuel range countdown reckons I've ~75 miles left I'll pull over and find a petrol station.
 Garmin's 'Up ahead' feature is probably going to be this useful in the future, but isn't yet.
-It cannot only display things on-route (including also those requiring a minor deviation) so there is no way to use it passively - you always need to tap through the menu to find out where the thing is.
+It cannot only display things on-route so there is no way to use it passively - you always need to tap through the menu to find out where the thing is.
 It also can't be set to show only petrol stations, you need to set three categories (I have petrol stations, cafes and cashpoints).
 Perhaps most-tellingly, I tried using it for a bit and now I just always pull over at 75 miles range and check.

 - It doesn't automatically-adjust the screen brightness, which I suspect I only find surprising because most phones can do that and it seems weird to need to find the brightness setting manually these days.